JonahPeck/pm_practice_project/README.md

 #map view of pins of customers that can allow people to see what accounts we have and where.

-#google maps api for javascript with custom pins for schools
+#google maps api for javascript with custom pins for schools, colleges and such

+#node.js, google maps api, react frontend, database tbd